 Take a look

-See a blog post on a one of our summer foraging courses or watch this video produced by one attendee.
+See a blog post on one of our summer foraging courses or watch this video produced by an attendee.

 9:30 AM – c.
 5:00 PM

 Places on these summer foraging courses are £70 per person.

 The maximum number of participants on this course is